Mohamed bin Zayed Al Nahyan: Sudan

-Nuclear energy
+Nuclear energy and international cooperation

-Under Mohamed's leadership, the UAE built the first-ever nuclear power reactor in the region, the Barakah nuclear power plant.
+Under Mohamed, the UAE built the Barakah nuclear power plant, which is the first nuclear power plant in the Arabian Peninsula.
 The UAE and US signed a bilateral agreement for peaceful nuclear cooperation that enhances international standards of nuclear non-proliferation.
-Mohamed was at the Nuclear Security Summit of 2012 and 2014, which were hosted by South Korea and the Netherlands respectively.
+Mohamed attended the Nuclear Security Summits of 2012 and 2014, hosted by South Korea and the Netherlands respectively.

-Religion in the UAE
+Religion and foreign relations

 Islam is the official religion of the UAE and there are laws against blasphemy, proselytizing by non-Muslims, and conversions away from Islam.
 The constitution of the UAE guarantees freedom of worship, unless it contradicts public policy or morals.
 The UAE government tightly controls and monitors Muslim practices.
 A government permit is required to hold a Quran lecture or distribute content related to Islam in an effort to combat decentralized preaching from Islamist groups.
 All imams must receive their salaries from the UAE government.

 Mohamed visited Pope Francis in 2016, and in February 2019, he welcomed Francis to the UAE, marking the first papal visit to the Arabian Peninsula.
 Pope Francis's arrival coincided with a conference entitled "Global Conference of Human Fraternity".
 The conference featured talks and workshops about how to foster religious tolerance.
 As part of this visit, Pope Francis held the first Papal Mass to be celebrated in the Arabian Peninsula at Zayed Sports City in which 180,000 worshippers from 100 countries, including 4,000 Muslims, were present.